-5.4.11.2 Vulnerability Assessment
+5.4.11.2 VULNERABILITY ASSESSMENT

-To understand risk, a community must evaluate what assets are exposed or vulnerable in the identified hazard area.
+To understand risk, a community must evaluate what assets are exposed and vulnerable to the identified hazard.
 For the hazardous substances hazard, all of Sussex County is exposed to the hazard.
-Therefore, all assets in the County (population, structures, critical facilities and lifelines), as described in the County Profile (Section 4), are exposed and potentially vulnerable to the release of hazardous substances.
-The following text evaluates and estimates the potential impact of the hazardous substances hazard on the County including:
+Therefore, all assets in the county (population, structures, critical facilities and lifelines), as described in the County Profile (Section 4), are exposed and potentially vulnerable to the release of hazardous substances.
+The following text evaluates and estimates the potential impact of the hazardous substances hazard on the county including: